 FMCSA did not address several important items in the final rule.
 A proposal to allow drivers to take a single, off-duty break from 30 minutes to three hours before resuming work did not make the cut.
 FMCSA cited lack of information on the possible safety and health impacts of the “split-duty” proposal.
 Some comments on the proposal said this change would have effectively created a 17-hour workday and was open to abuse.

 FMCSA also acknowledged but did not take steps to address concerns about driver detention and truck parking because both were beyond the scope of the HOS rulemaking.
 FMCSA similarly resisted comments calling for mandatory ELDs or other time-recording devices for short-haul drivers, citing costs and the fact that those were not discussed in the NPRM.

 FMCSA rejected appeals to drop the requirement that short-haul drivers return to their normal work reporting location at the end of each workday, saying that would blur distinctions between short-haul and long-haul operations.

-The HOS final rule could go into effect as early as late September.
+You can get details about the HOS final rule.
 As with past HOS rulemakings, litigation could delay the implementation of these changes.